 Career and Economic Outlook

-Due to the relatively recent birth of this occupation and the different types and levels of licensing, salary information varies, but for skincare specialists in general, which includes laser hair removal specialists, the median hourly wage was $13.77 as of May 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS predicts the occupation of skincare specialists to see much faster than average job growth of 40% between 2012 and 2022.
+Due to the relatively recent birth of this occupation and the different types and levels of licensing, salary information varies, but for skincare specialists in general, which includes laser hair removal specialists, the median annual salary was $31,290, or $15.05 per hour as of May 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS predicts the occupation of skincare specialists to see faster than average job growth of 14% between 2016 and 2026.

 Alternate Career Options